regebro/prehistoric-python/presentation.rst

 .. note::

-    And if you want an iterator, this is the way to do it.
-In addition the keys method has different results in Python 2.7 and Python 3, but list() and iter() has the same result.
+    And if you want an iterator, this is the way to do it, although you usually want an iterator because you want to iterate over it and you can iterate over a dictionary keys without calling iter() first, so...

     OK, enough about dictionaries, now let's talk about sets!